Skip to content

 The activity exemption

-The “dependent agent” test, and why sales hires are the highest-risk
+The dependent agent test, and why sales hires are the highest-risk

-A foreign company has a UK PE through a dependent agent if it has a UK-based person who habitually concludes contracts, or plays the principal role leading to the conclusion of contracts that are routinely entered into without material modification.
-Sales roles are the canonical risk pattern.
+A foreign company has a UK PE through a dependent agent if it has a UK-based person who habitually concludes contracts in its name.

-What “principal role” looks like
+What principal role looks like

 • Pitching to UK prospects, presenting commercials, leading negotiation